 Today most Matryoshkas are still hand-made.
 The choice of wood is especially important.
 Linden and birch are considered to be best woods for Matryoshkas.
 The smallest doll is usually made first.
 Sometimes it is smaller than a finger nail.
 The next doll is adjusted to the smallest one.
 And so the work goes on until the set is complete.
 Than a painter provides the doll with a character and a fancy outfit.
 A traditional Russian Matryoshka has big black eyes, red cheeks and a friendly smile.
 She wears a national Russian costume, holds flowers in her hands and a basket of fruit or bread under her arm.

-But there are also other creations: children, animals, warriors, historical persons and many others.
-Royal families, republics of the former USSR, Russian and international politicians, poets, actors, singers and sportsmen have already lent their looks to Matryoshkas.
-Bin-Laden and Harry Potter were especially popular in recent years.
+There is a wide variety of Matryoshka dolls.
+Royal families, republics of the former USSR, Russian and international politicians, poets, actors, literary figures singers and sportsmen have already lent their looks to Matryoshkas.
 Sometimes companies imprint their logos on Matryoshkas using the dolls as promotional giveaways.
 An original idea could be, for example, making a wedding invitation in form of Matryoshka with the dolls representing bride and groom.

 Most Matryoshkas consist of five dolls.
 But there are also some consisting of three, seven, ten or fifteen pieces.
 The biggest Matryohska family has 72 members.